pairshaped/curlingio-docs/docs/club-management/discounts.md

 ### Exclusive of All Other Discounts

 If the curler is receiving any other discount for the item being discounted, they won't receive this one.
-If all discounts they are receiving are exclusive, then the greatest discount amoung them will be applied.
+If all discounts they are receiving are exclusive, then the greatest discount among them will be applied.

 This is useful if you have a large discount that you never want to stack regardless of whether the curler meets the criteria for any other.